Russian attack on Ukraine possible 'any day' but diplomacy still an option -White House

 A plane carrying U.S. troops landed in Poland nL8N2UH069 on Sunday, a Reuters witness said.
 On Wednesday, the Pentagon said around 1,700 service members, mainly from the 82nd Airborne Division, would deploy from Fort Bragg, North Carolina, to Poland.

-The United States, with its allies, has threatened extensive economic sanctions against Russia.
+The United States, with its allies, has threatened extensive economic sanctions against Russia should it invade.
 These could include financial sanctions as well as export-control measures nL1N2U01MK].

 U.S. Deputy Treasury Secretary Wally Adeyemo on Sunday said any sanctions would hit Putin and Russian elites hard given their reliance on Europe, which is Russia's largest trading partner, and the U.S. dollar.